 If you’re trying to lose weight and ditch belly bloat – there are certainly pros to ditching alcohol altogether.
-However, we understand many of us like the occasional drink at a family bbq, Christmas time and a glass of red with a fancy dinner.
+However, we understand many of us like a glass of something

 With that, we are here to remind you that a drink here and there will NOT deter you from reaching your weight loss goals.

 WITH THAT SAID….it doesn’t hurt to understand how many calories your favourite alcoholic beverage has.

 In this article we reveal the lowest calorie and lowest SUGAR alcoholic beverage.